Designer Plugins

 It is envisaged that for the majority of applications, plugins will interface with Designer via the regular API.
 This provides fully crafted APIs which can be used to control and monitor Designer.
 Please see working with sessions for more details on how to work with sessions and directors.

 For specific functionality, functions can be called within Designer using a Python console, via a web API.
-Details can be found in the Function Calling page.
+Details can be found in the Python Execution API page.

 Support for Designer Plugins can be found by contacting support@disguise.one for general Disguise support.